9 R Interfaces

 R CMD SHLIB C:/Users/ahoken/Documents/Amalgam/Amalgam_Bookdown/scripts/FtoC.f90

 Note the change from back slashes to (Unix-style) forward slashes when specifying addresses for SHLIB.
 The command above creates the compiled Fortran executable FtoC.dll.
-Specifically, the Fortran compiler, GNU Fortran (GCC), is used to create a Unix-style shared library FtoC.o (GCC is short for GNU compiler collection).
+Specifically, the Fortran compiler, GNU Fortran (GCC), is used to create a Unix-style shared library FtoC.o.
 This file is then converted to a .dll file, aided by the RTools GCC 10/MinGW-w64 compiler toolchain.
 By default, the .dll is saved in the directory that contained the source code.
 Steps in the compilation process can be followed (with difficulty) in the cryptic shell output below:

 Here is an analogous C loop function for converting Fahrenheit to Celsius.